Evidence-Based Well-BeingInvaluable for improving community health and quality of life

 Did you know?

-Evidence-based well-being programs are specifically recommended by the U. S. Preventative Services Task Force and the Community Preventative Services Task Force as a way to reduce disease.
+Evidence-based programs are specifically recommended by the U. S. Preventative Services Task Force and the Community Preventative Services Task Force as a way to reduce disease.
 The programs tackle community concerns:

 - reducing disease risk